 Spring is associated with fertility and abundance in many communities and is symbolized by the color green or turquoise.
-Therefore, the first beings that come to mind when spring is mentioned are mostly fertility gods or goddesses.
-So, here are eight mythological beings from all over the world who are associated with spring:
+Therefore, the first myhological creatures that come to mind when spring is mentioned are mostly fertility gods or goddesses.
+So, here are eight mythological creatures from all over the world who are associated with spring:

 In Greek mythology, she is the daughter of Zeus, the god of sky and thunder, and Demeter, the goddess of agriculture and harvest.
 Her real name is Kore, she took the name Persephone after she was kidnapped underground by Hades, brother of Zeus.